Skip to content

 Recommended install method: Git.

-Oh-my-zsh is my preferred framework due to its popularity, reliability, and consistent updates.
-As one of the leading zsh frameworks, it made its initial commit on August 23, 2009, allowing it enough time to develop and refine its features.
+Due to its popularity, reliability, and consistent updates, my framework of choice has become oh-my-zsh.
+As one of the leading zsh frameworks, it made its initial commit on August 23, 2009, allowing it enough time to improve and refine its features.

 Shell Theme

-As a note, I previously used Powerlevel10k, which is another excellent shell theme.
+Before Starship, I used Powerlevel10k, which is another excellent shell theme.
 However, as of May 21, 2024, Powerlevel10k has entered a "life support" mode.
-In the maintainer's words, "The project has very limited support", with "no new features are in the works", "most bugs will go unfixed", and "help requests will be ignored".
-As such, I decided to switch to an actively maintained project and mature alternative, Starship.
+In the maintainer's words, "The project has very limited support", with "no new features [in the works]", "most bugs will go unfixed", and "help requests will be ignored".
+As a result, I searched for an alternative and found Starship to be a suitable replacement.

 .zshrc